 The application process has become a very quick, easy process where candidates can apply for jobs anywhere, anytime, from their smartphone or tablet.

 Potentially high volumes of applicants mean establishing the most efficient way of managing applications as a matter of priority – starting from whether you request CVs or completed application forms.

 Both have their advantages.
-Although using application forms prolongs the process, they can be tailored to your organisation and the role to be filled, addressing questions you want answered.
-However, you may gain a better idea of personality and cultural fit from a CV, where applicants have the opportunity to sell themselves in their own terms.
+Although using application forms prolongs the process, they can be tailored to your organisation and the role to be filled, addressing questions you want to be answered.
+However, you may gain a better idea of personality and cultural fit from a CV, where applicants have the opportunity to sell themselves on their own terms.

 Blind CVs are a pioneering new approach that can equally be applied to application forms.
 They involve not showing, or hiding, certain information from recruiters – particularly educational background – to counter potential bias and encourage a more diverse range of applicants.

 In the United Kingdom, prompted by concerns that top positions in politics, law and the media were increasingly dominated by Oxbridge alumni, law firm Clifford Chance pioneered a ‘CV blind’ policy in which information about the universities candidates attended were withheld to interviewers.